jeanettie/MySite/README.md

 # MySite
-New version of my artist website.
-I just changed my nameservers to route my domain to my new hosting, it should take effect in the coming days. http://jeanettie.com .
-However, I just got a working version of my site up at another domain. http://jeanettenicolebrown.com .
-Also, you can run by simply launching index.html in a browser after downloading it into a text editor and go from there.
+My artist website/portfolio.
+To see a new version live visit: http://jeanettie.com .
+Also for the most current working version fork from github, you can run by simply launching index.html in a browser after downloading it into a text editor and go from there.